wenjie1991/ggfigdone/README.md

 **OpenAI API**

-Please visit the OpenAI website at https://openai.com/ and follow the instructions in the video.
+To get API key, you can visit the OpenAI website at https://openai.com/ and follow the instructions in the video.
 You may need to update your payment methods.

 https://github.com/user-attachments/assets/e5fc4feb-5dc4-4473-826d-ec69b5c0d9a5